xijo/betterplace_apidocs/sections/opinions_list.md

     <th align="left">project_id</th>
     <td><code>1114</code></td>
     <td>no</td>
-    <td>Project-id as an integer number ≥ 14.
+    <td>Project id as an integer number ≥ 14.
-This url-part is required in case you want to show project opinions.
+This parameter is required in case you want to show project opinions.
 Also check the URL example in the introduction.
 </td>
   </tr>